 Current Research Projects:

-Currently I am at work on a few different but related projects: I am working on an article dealing with Kant’s notions of citizenship and public sphere from an intersectional feminist perspective for a volume on Feminism and German Idealism; I am revising, together with a brilliant and fierce collective of scholars, the Stanford Encyclopedia of Philosophy (SEP) entry on “Continental Feminism”; I am reading over and editing the Turkish translation of Charles Mills’ book, The Racial Contract, for philosophical content and vocabulary (to be published in 2020 by Patika Press); and I am thinking about what a decolonial approach, orientation, or attitude requires today of philosophers, academics, and teachers.
+Currently I am at work on a few different but related projects: I am working on an article dealing with Kant’s notions of citizenship and public sphere from an intersectional feminist perspective for a volume on Feminism and German Idealism; I am revising, together with a brilliant and fierce collective of scholars, the Stanford Encyclopedia of Philosophy (SEP) entry on “Continental Feminism”; I am reading over and editing the Turkish translation of Charles Mills’ book, The Racial Contract, for philosophical content and vocabulary (to be published in 2020 by Patika Press with my Foreword for readers in Turkey); and I am thinking about what a decolonial approach, orientation, or attitude requires today of philosophers, academics, teachers, and humans.